proophsoftware/event-machine-docs/docs/api/event-machine/set_up.md

 Often one service depends on other services.
 The Postgres event store used in the skeleton for example requires a `MessageFactory` a `\PDO` connection and a `PersistenceStrategy` and because all services are provided by the same `ServiceFactory` we can simply get those services by calling the appropriate methods.

+{.alert .alert-light}
-*Note: By default a closure is bound to its parent scope (the service factory instance in this case).
-Hence, insight the closure we have access to all methods of the service factory no matter if they are declared public, protected or private.*
+By default a closure is bound to its parent scope (the service factory instance in this case).
+Hence, insight the closure we have access to all methods of the service factory no matter if they are declared public, protected or private.

 ```php
 public function eventStore(): EventStore